misoboy/aws-iam-db-access-dbcp/README.md

 ## Overview

-AWS RDS, Redshift IAM Access authentication method is applied to Apache Common DBCP2 to create a token when a connection pool is created, and connect to the database.
+AWS RDS, Redshift IAM Access authentication method is applied to Apache Common DBCP to create a token when a connection pool is created, and connect to the database.

+This source code is compatible with Apache Common DBCP versions v1, v2.

 ## Usage